 - Mozzarella cheese, shredded

-- Pizza toppings of your choice (bell peppers, onion, tomatoes, olives, pineapple, mushroom, etc)
+- Pizza toppings of your choice (bell peppers, onion, tomatoes, olives, pineapple, mushroom, etc.)

 - Pizza sauce

-- Grease the muffin tin with oil.
+- Grease a muffin tin with oil.

 - Place three slices of bacon per cup, slightly separated from each other.